ansible/ansibullbot/docs/collection_migration.md

 - `test/integration/targets/` → `tests/integration/targets/`
 - `test/sanity/ignore.txt` → `tests/sanity/ignore-2.*.txt`

 The next list contains a mapping of Python imports.
-It assumes that the collection from what something is imported is called `foo.bar`.
+This mapping needs to be used if the file that is imported was moved from ansible/ansible to a collection.
+You can see what has been left in ansible/ansible by looking at https://github.com/ansible/ansible/tree/devel/lib/ansible/module_utils/.
+The `foo.bar` below has to be replaced with the collection name the content that you need to import has been moved to.
+Usually this is the collection where you create the PR, but it could also be another collection.
+For example, network modules/plugins often import shared code from `ansible.netcommon` (see what it contains [here](https://github.com/ansible-collections/ansible.netcommon/tree/main/plugins/module_utils)).

 - `import ansible.module_utils.` → `import ansible_collections.foo.bar.plugins.module_utils.`
 - `import ansible.modules.` → `import ansible_collections.foo.bar.plugins.modules.` (should only happen in unit tests)